anindyadas2001/api_advice_generator/README.md

-This is a Advice generator project .
+# Advice generator app #
-Uses Api to do so.
+Made using HTML CSS JS
+Learnt  how to  interract with 3rd party APIs